07 Jul 2019

 2].
 Priority of Hope

 The second thing I want you to notice from this text is the priority of hope, the importance of hope.
-This event, sequence of events, they are not accidental, they are not random.
+This event, sequence of events, they, they are not accidental, they are not random.
 But I believe God carefully planned it, orchestrated it, to work hope in the hearts of the disciples.
 It is important for the disciples.
 That's why I think we need to see that God is the One working to fill his people with hope in the glorious Christ.

 We all know hope is so vital to life.
 Someone anonymous, said this, “Human beings can live for 40 days without food, four days without water and four minutes without air, but we cannot live for four seconds without hope.”